AnalyticalGraphicsInc/STKCodeExamples/StkAutomation/Matlab/General_Utilities/README.md

 For an Astrogator satellite, grabs all segments of a specified type and returns a list of handles to the segments.

-Inputs:
-	segs: Handle to list of Astrogator segments [IAgVAMCSSegmentCollection]
-	segType: Segment type of an Astrogator satellite, i.e. TargetSequence,Maneuver, etc. [string]
-	segHandles: Column vector storing the list of handles to the segments [nx1 column vector]

 ### Dependencies

 * Licenses: Free, [Integration](https://www.agi.com/products/stk-systems-bundle/stk-integration), [Astrogator](https://www.agi.com/products/stk-specialized-modules/stk-astrogator)